OP-TEE/optee_docs/architecture/secure_storage.rst

 the key has been written on the eMMC controller, the controller uses it to authenticate requests.

+The RPMB key can be programmed in a number of ways.
+The safest and most secure way is to program it from normal world during production in a secure environment.
+MMC-tools_ can for instance be used to program the RPMB key.

-This key can be programmed in a number of ways.
-If you want OP-TEE to do it, OP-TEE must be configured with ``CFG_RPMB_WRITE_KEY=y``.
+If you want OP-TEE to program the key automatically, OP-TEE must be configured with ``CFG_RPMB_WRITE_KEY=y``.

 .. warning::
    Be aware that this configuration will send the RPMB key in clear to the non-secure side that relays the RPMB key programming request to the eMMC hardware device.

+   This configuration should only be enabled in a test or development environment.

 OP-TEE can either embed a built-in RPMB key (``CFG_RPMB_TESTKEY=y``) or derive it from platform specific secrets (``CFG_RPMB_TESTKEY=n``).
 The former case